daljeetarora/gettingandcleaningdata-project/README.md

 - finally the average dataset is output to a file tidy_dataset.csv

 ###License:
 I provide full freedom to the use of this dataset in publications.
-You can reference to my name if you so desire.
+You can provide reference to my name if you so desire.